DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/series.md

 ## Points' Appearance Customization

 The `pointComponent` property allows you to customize the points' appearance.
-The following example shows how to change the points' shape.
-The shapes are provided by [`d3-shape`](https://github.com/d3/d3-shape/blob/master/README.md), which is a 3rd-party plugin.
+The following example shows how to change the points' shape. [`d3-shape`](https://github.com/d3/d3-shape/blob/master/README.md) (a 3rd-party plugin) provides the shapes.

 .embedded-demo({ "path": "chart-basic/point-customization.skip", "showThemeSelector": true })